gatsbyjs/gatsby/docs/docs/environment-variables.md

 You can provide environment variables to your site to customise its behavior in different environments.

 Environment variables can be distinguished between different types.
 There are environment variables that are defined in special places intended to be used in different deployment environments.
-Let's call these “Project Env Vars”.
+Let's call these "Project Env Vars".
 And there are true OS-level environment variables that might be used in command-line calls.
-Let's call these “OS Env Vars”.
+Let's call these "OS Env Vars".

 In both cases you want to be able to access the relevant value of these variables for the environment you are in.